HUD Back to Work Extenuating Circumstances Versus NON-QM Loans

 - Short Sale

-However, I can help those borrowers who have been declined for a FHA loan elsewhere.
-Borrowers who have been denied from a FHA loan due to not meeting the mandatory waiting period after bankruptcy and/or foreclosure, please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-Or visit The Gustan Cho Team at Loan Cabin Inc. at www.gustancho.com .
+However, I can help those borrowers who have been declined for an FHA loan elsewhere.
+Borrowers who have been denied from an FHA loan due to not meeting the mandatory waiting period after bankruptcy and/or foreclosure, please contact Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
+Or visit us at Gustan Cho Associates at www.gustancho.com .